 What you put into your landscaping is a reflection of what you want.
 But a buyer may have completely different needs when looking for a new home for themselves.
-Below are a number of major landscaping areas that you’ll need to consider when planning a project with resale in mind.
+Below are several major landscaping areas that you’ll need to consider when planning a project with resale in mind.

 It’s important to remember that if you’re going to install a pool, you will be alienating a segment of potential buyers come selling time.
 However, that is true for most decisions regarding your home.

 Water features like ponds and fountains are a good way to pretty up your landscaping if you’re not the type to splurge on a pool.
-However, much like pools, maintenance costs be a turn off for the potential home buyer.
+However, much like pools, maintenance costs are a turn-off for the potential home buyer.
 Not to mention the costs to utilities that come with keeping the pumps moving and the water flowing.
-Ponds are also liable to scum up eventually as well if not properly cared for, and can be a place for mosquitoes to breed in the summer.
+Ponds are also liable to scum up eventually as well if not properly cared for and can be a place for mosquitoes to breed in the summer.
 All of these are important things to consider before adding one to your yard if you’re ever planning to eventually sell your home.

 Other External Areas

-A number of other landscaping additions like outdoor kitchens and sports areas like basketball half courts might also raise your property value as well.
+Several other landscaping additions like outdoor kitchens and sports areas like basketball half courts might also raise your property value.
 Buy only for buyers already looking for such additions.
 These types of things carry with them significant costs and maintenance for a space that has only one or two very specific uses.

 Outdoor kitchens come with a lot of additional plumbing and gas works that will need to be kept in proper working condition and sports court materials will break down eventually as well.